docupike/docs/docs/en/admin/addons.md

 ## Install an add-on

 !!! info
-    In the SaaS version of i-doit up, add-on installation is handled by Synetics.
+    In the SaaS version of i-doit up, add-on installation is handled by i-doit GmbH.
     Contact support to request an add-on.

 After installation, the add-on is automatically registered and its menu entries, widgets, and CMDB structures become available immediately.